yukomath/Skin-Cancer-Classification/README.md

   A combination of softened class weighting and balanced sampling to address both loss-level and data-level imbalance.

-These strategies were used to compare different approaches to handling class imbalance, including loss-based methods, sampling-based methods, and their combination.
+These strategies compare different approaches to handling class imbalance, including loss-based methods, sampling-based methods, and their combination.

 ---